Requirements for public apps on Shopify

 The app builder must have either a customizable theme builder or include preset themes for merchants to choose from.

-The app builder must provide detailed instructions on how to create a developer account for either the iOS App Store or the Google Play store.
+The app builder must provide detailed instructions on how to create a developer account for either the Apple App Store or the Google Play store.

-The app builder must include information about the app marketplace submission process for either the iOS App Store or the Google Play store to inform the merchant of wait times and app requirements.
+The app builder must include information about the app marketplace submission process for either the Apple App Store or the Google Play store to inform the merchant of wait times and app requirements.

 The app builder must not ask the merchant to provide private API credentials.
 Instead, you should use the StorefrontAccessToken resource to provision a storefront access token for each store.